eman225511/Discord-Troll-Tools-By-Eman/README.md

-# A simple website that can spam Reactions and do Infinite Typing.
+## A simple website that can spam Reactions and do Infinite Typing on discord.